chmouel/pipelines-as-code/docs/content/docs/guide/customparams.md

       value: "My Beautiful Company"
 ```

-The variable name `{{ company }}` will be replaced by `My Beautiful Company`
-anywhere inside your `PipelineRun` (including the remotely fetched task).

-Alternatively, the value can be retrieved from a Kubernetes Secret.
-For instance, the following code will retrieve the value for the company
-`parameter` from a secret named `my-secret` and the key `companyname`:
+Now, anywhere in your `PipelineRun` (even in Tasks fetched from somewhere else!),  `{{ company }}` will magically become "My Beautiful Company".
+Pretty neat, huh?

+But wait, there's more!
+You can also grab values from Kubernetes Secrets.
+Let's say your company name is stored securely in a Secret called `my-secret` under the key `companyname`.
+You can pull it in like this:

 ```yaml
 spec: